-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a U.S. legislation aimed at ensuring that all medical patient private data is kept safe, secure and protected.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a U.S. legislation aimed at ensuring that all medical patients' private data is kept safe, secure and protected.
 HIPAA is enforced by the U.S. Department of Health and Human Services (HHS), and specifically, their Office for Civil Rights (OCR) division.
-HIPAA requires all professional enterprises (regardless of the type) that deal with the confidential information of medical patients to comply with HIPAA regulations by instituting certain safeguards and measures to protect patient data.
-This includes provisions to safeguard the privacy, storage and electronic exchange of private health information.
-Such information is termed Protected Health Information (PHI), and, while similar to Personally Identifiable Information (PII), constitutes private health information that relates to a specific patient.

-Determine if Your Company is Using Customized Software or Pre-Built Solutions
+Determine If Your Company Uses Customized Software Or Pre-Built Solutions

 Typically, it is easier to determine whether pre-built software solutions (from a third party) are HIPAA compliant due to another reason - such software suites often include a HIPAA-compliance claim.
 This usually means that the software system was developed with security in mind, and, specifically, was developed to meet the stringent regulations set forth by HIPAA itself.
 It is, however, very important for enterprises to remember that, ultimately, the responsibility falls on the business itself to ensure that the software system is truly HIPAA compliant regardless of whether it is claimed to be by the vendor or third party.